 The book follows the familiar structure of a typical adventure story; a protagonist’s quest to discover the truth about herself by undertaking a challenging journey.
 The interlacing of Russian folk tales and themes with Yanka’s adventures give the story a traditional yet magical twist.

-Another highlight is the language of the book itself; it is lyrical, whimsical and endlessly descriptive which makes The Girl Who Speaks Bear a feast for the senses.
-Due to the frequency of high-level vocabulary, The Girl Who Speaks Bear would be best enjoyed by more advanced readers in the upper Key Stage 2 and Key Stage 3 age range.
+Another highlight is the language of the book itself; it is lyrical, whimsical and endlessly descriptive, which makes The Girl Who Speaks Bear a feast for the senses.
+Due to the frequency of high-level vocabulary, The Girl Who Speaks Bear would be best enjoyed by more advanced readers in the upper junior and lower secondary age range.
 Younger readers might find the sophisticated language and themes slightly challenging.
 Readers who love books which feature fantasy, fairy tales and a wealth of furry creatures will be delighted!